0974201/werkplaats-5/readme.md

 It is possible for the user to use `{{json.result}}` as ChatID.
 The node will still execute but not successfully.
 There wasn't enough time to figure out why this happens, so this needs to be fixed in another update.

-It's unknown if errors will also show up in the logs, it was difficult to test this because n8n does some testing of its own.
+It's unknown if errors will also show up in the logs, as it was difficult to test this. n8n usually catches errors and gives feedback to the user.